 "The 19th century church was in many ways aligned with the poor of this country.

-Fr John Therry, Bishop Polding, Caroline Chisholm and Mary MacKillop are representatives of a church engaged with those who were on the underside of Australian history".
+Fr John Therry, Bishop Polding, Caroline Chisholm and St Mary of the Cross MacKillop are representatives of a church engaged with those who were on the underside of Australian history".

 Apart from their individual significance, the choice of these four house patrons reminds us to be aware of the suffering and needs of the marginalised of our 21st century society.
 It has been pointed out that the Church recognises in those who are poor and who suffer, the image of her poor and suffering founder".
-(LG8)